adam01110/bibata-cursor/README.md

 env = HYPRCURSOR_SIZE,24                  # Replace 24 with your desired size
 ```

-Reload your hyprland session so it reload your env variables
+Reload your hyprland session so it reloads your env variables
 and you should see your new cursor theme.

 If this doesn't work, try running `hyprctl setcursor Bibata-Modern-Ice 24` on your terminal.